paddymorgan84/fpl/README.md

 ### Configuring your rivals

-You can add your rivals team ids to allow you to see their points for a specified gameweek
+You can add your rivals team ID's to allow you to see their points for a specified gameweek

 ```yaml
 rivals: